agoat/contao-customcontentelements-bundle/README.md

 ___

 ## ATTENTION
-There will be a database redesign (see [#140](https://github.com/agoat/contao-contentblocks-bundle/issues/140)).
-The new database scheme will be used in version 2.0+.
-This may result in a more difficult upgrade process to the 2.0 version.
+There is a complete database redesign in Version 2+.
+A direct upgrade from 1.x to 2.x is not possible.

 ___